 We’re making a hut in the gully this weekend, with this as reference.

 10 Pūrākau: Māori Myths Retold by Māori Writers edited by Witi Ihimarea & Whiti Hereaka (Penguin, $38)

 “The updates can be startling.
 In Māui Goes to Hollywood, David Geary takes the archetypal trickster, and couples him with Elvis and Marilyn Monroe, Santa Monica beach, ATMs, the Warriors, cocaine, and the Manly Sea Eagles.
 It is an audacious revision, which captures perfectly the mythic hero’s personality and energy in a bright pop-art, post-modern explosion.” – David Herkt, reviewing for Your Weekend.

-The Spinoff Review of Books is proudly brought to you by Unity Books, recently named 2020 International Book Store of the Year, London Book Fair.
+The Spinoff Review of Books is proudly brought to you by Unity Books, recently named 2020 International Book Store of the Year, London Book Fair, and Creative New Zealand.
 Visit Unity Books Wellington or Unity Books Auckland online stores today.